Takado1974/Takado1974.github.io/pages/en/tule-mukaan.md

 Are you an experienced martial artist or are you looking for a new hobby for yourself or your child?
 Join us at Takado!

-With us, you can train in Brazilian Jiu-Jitsu, European Jujutsu, Escrima, and Kyudo in a traditional martial arts club, in a relaxed and cheerful atmosphere.
+With us, you can train in Brazilian Jiu-Jitsu, European Jujutsu, Escrima and Kyudo in a traditional martial arts club, in a relaxed and cheerful atmosphere.
 Takado's gym is located in Espoo, Olari, with excellent transport links.

 At Takado, you will find: